Videos and tutorials

 About the Library panel

 The Library panel (Window > Library) is where you store and organize symbols created in Flash Professional, as well as imported files, including bitmap graphics, sound files, and video clips.
 The Library panel lets you organize library items in folders, see how often an item is used in a document, and sort items by name, type, date, use count, or ActionScript® linkage identifier.
-You can also search the Library panel with the search field and set properties on most multiple-object selections.
+For example, when you import a animated GIF into the library, it creates a folder named GIF under the root folder and places the file in it.
+You can also search the Library panel by typing in a symbol name or linkage name in the search field and set properties on most multiple-object selections.

 About the Actions panel